 The Integral House is arguably one of Toronto's most unusual and spectacular residences.
-Its name reflects the summa symbol "∫" used to represent the integral in calculus; although it is known simply as many as the Toronto Mansion.
-The 17,000 sq.
-Ft.
+Its name reflects the summa symbol "∫" used to represent the integral in calculus; although it is known by many as simply the Toronto Mansion.
+The 17,000 sq. ft.
 Rosedale home was designed and built in 2009 for esteemed mathematician and calculus textbook author James Stewart.

 Stewart commissioned Shim-Sutcliffe Architects to carry out his visionary ideas that reflected his passion and aptitude for both music and mathematics.
 Fittingly, as architect Ian Chodikoff once noted, Shim-Sutcliffe used alpha-numeric symbols for a grid based on cardinal points.
 Because of this, they referred to the curved wall in the house as the summa line; and the Integral House was named.
 Coincidentally, that very shape can also be found in the f-holes on a violin.